Aratramba/ps-barbershop/readme.md

-# Barbershop.js #
+# Barbershop ##
-## Simple Photoshop `{{templating}}` engine ##
+#### a simple Photoshop `{{ templating }}` engine####

+Defining Photoshop variables and importing data sets can be quite a tedious task.
+Other than that you're quite limited in what you can achieve with them and your files get messy because of all the separate textlayers for your variables.
+Barbershop aims to solve this.

-Import JSON / CSV data into your designs so you won't have to define them silly old Photoshop variables each and every time you want to import some dynamic data.
-Just type `{{ variable }}`, import a csv or json'ish file and you're good to go.
+Just type `{{ variable }}` wherever you want in your textlayers, import a csv or json'ish file and you're good to go.

 ## Simple install ##

-copy `build/barbershop.jsx` to your photoshop scripts folder.
+copy `build/barbershop.jsx` to your photoshop scripts folder:

 Windows: `C:\Program Files\Adobe\Adobe Photoshop CS5\Presets\Scripts`
 Mac OS: `Applications\Adobe Photoshop CS5\Presets\Scripts`

-If you have copied the .jsx file to the right directory, the script should appear in Photoshop (restart) under `file › scripts › barbershop`
+If you have copied the .jsx file to the right directory, the script should appear in Photoshop under `file › scripts › barbershop` when you have restarted it.

 ## Usage ##

 Create variables in the textlayers of your .psd by wrapping them in double curly brackets, like so: `{{variable}}`.
-You can use JSON here if you wish, so `{{object.object.variable}}` will work too.
+You can use object notation here if you wish, so `{{object.object.key}}` will work too.

 Run the script `file › scripts › barbershop` and a dialog should now appear where you can tweak some import settings.

-Import your file and all your variables will be magically replaced by their matching variables.
+Import your file and all your variables will be magically replaced by their matching data.

 ---